Hello and welcome to the podcast of the Lotus Eaters.

 There was only the British who ever ended it.

-And the lack of development in Africa isn't because of colonialism and isn't because of slavery, it's because of factors within Africans' own control.
+And the lack of development in Africa isn't because of colonialism and isn't because of slavery.

 Everybody's responsible for their own country.

-Um and if you insist on reparations, what do you call welfare and foreign aid?
+And if you insist on reparations, what do you call welfare and foreign aid?

 And if it goes one way in terms of reparations for slavery, what about reparations for crime?

-You can't allow to do that, you know.
+You can't allow to do that.

 There is zero goodwill here anymore.

-There was by pushing people so far.
+By pushing people so far.

 Because that's the problem.

-That they can't they can't help themselves.
+They can't help themselves.

-Um that they can't help that they will always be so bitter that they can't know, they can't allow they can't, they don't have the impulse control almost to be able to draw the line and say, hang on, we might be pushing people a bit far here.
+They don't have the impulse control almost to be able to draw the line and say, hang on, we might be pushing people a bit far here.

-It's like it almost like an abusive relationship with some girl that has borderline personality or something.
+Some girl that has borderline personality or something.

-She doesn't understand that eventually she'll push the chap so far that he'll just say I'm ending this.
+She doesn't understand that eventually she'll push the chap so far that he'll just say, I'm ending this.

 Yes.

-Um and and that's what they're doing.
+And that's what they're doing.

-And that's what Lenny Henry's doing.
+And that's what Lenny Henry is doing.

 It's weird, actually.

-Our teacher, Mrs. Rosby, um asked us to draw our favourite character from Telly.
+I remember when I was about seven, our teacher, Mrs. Rusby, asked us to draw our favourite character from Telly.

 And everyone, there was a big cue for the pink pencils.